ahryshechkin/Zmena/CONTRIBUTING.md

 ## Naming Convention

-### PR Title
+### Pull Request

-Pull Request title follows this format:
+Pull Request follows this title pattern:

 ```
 [ZM-<issue-id>] Short Description
 ```

+Guidelines:
+- What was changed
+- Why it was changed (optional)
+- How to test the changes (if applicable)

 ### Branch Name

-Use the following format:
+Branch name should be in the format:

 ```
 zm-<issue-id>-short-description